 Drew and Boo Adopt Lou and Sue (written at age 14) – Drew and Boo adopt rescue animals and they reinforce being responsible pet owners and never bullying animals.

-Brandon and Justine have visited schools in California and Atlanta and have had four radio interviews, two television interviews and have been in two magazines.
-They have been delighted to receive inspiring letters from students across the country.
+Brandon and Justine have been delighted to receive inspiring letters from students across the country.
 They definitely prove that everyone can make a difference to make the world a better place.

 Brandon was inspired and volunteered to create the beautiful illustrations for Justine.
 The book was copyrighted and sent to Samantha.
 Justine’s Aunt Rita loved the book and Justine sent her books to donate to Aunt Rita’s local libraries and a children’s camp.
 Brandon, who is extremely creative, and always thinking of others, created an interactive children’s App of the book, "Drew’s Dancing Drum."
 Since the free App went global several schools requested copies of the book and even suggested they do another book.
 Justine, thinking about her Gold Award Project for Girl Scouts, decided this would be a great project to “give back” to the community.
 Justine wrote “Discussion Points” for each of the books – like Book Club questions – questions parents and educators could use as a tool to engage children to reinforce the kindness and anti-bullying messages in the books.
 She noted that children’s books do not come with discussion points.
 Justine, at age-12, wrote, “Drew Meets Boo,” The App was created.
 Then, came requests for it to be translated into Mandarin and Spanish.
 Justine and Brandon have proudly donated books to schools, parents, teachers, churches, libraries and more.

 Brandon and Justine’s characters are now part of the Public Broadcasting Services family nationally thanks to Dione Dirito.
 Her daughter, Sophia, and Justine are girl scouts in the same troop and Sophia is one of Justine's best friends.
 Dione has been a publicist for 25+ years and was inspired by the project and reached out to her contacts at Public Broadcasting Services.
 Dione is an advocate of bullying prevention.
 Their books have been animated by Public Broadcasting Services and can be watched on their stations nationally and also on drewsbooks.com for free.
-The discussion points can be downloaded for free on drewsbooks.com.
-The two Apps have been downloaded in over 100 countries.
+The discussion points can be downloaded for free on drewsbooks.com/discussion.

 Drew’s Dancing Drum (written at age 11) – Drew is bullied for his passion for drumming.
 He overcomes his bullying with the help of his father.